 The Buyers Connection with You

-I've left this point to the end because it's critical to your success.
+I’ve left this point to the end because it can be critical to your success.
 What relationship do your ticket buyers have with your organisation or to the project that the funds are going to?
-As a bad fit - imagine trying to sell tickets for a pet rabbit organisation in a small rural community in the middle of a rabbit plague!
-By far the best results we have seen is when you get the opportunity to sell tickets to people who believe in your organisation and what you are trying to achieve.
-Results can be doubled or triple what you might expect.
+As a bad fit – imagine trying to sell tickets for a pet rabbit organisation in a small rural community in the middle of a rabbit plague!
+By far the best results we are seen when you get the opportunity to sell tickets to people who believe in your organisation and what you are trying to achieve.
+Results can be double or triple what you might expect.